The book of my life

-Looking back, I see the dots connected miraculously, phenomenally, and meaningfully.
+Looking back, I see the dots connected in a miraculous, phenomenal, and meaningful way.
 Losing my job and quitting my very last one was a blessing in disguise.
-I had the entire time to educate myself, invest in my future, and spend precious time with my grandchildren.
-Sharing pearls of laughter, reading books to them, building Lego towers, and seeing them grow up is something no money can make up.
+I had the entire time to educate myself, invest in my future, and, most of all, spend precious time with my grandchildren.
+Sharing peals of laughter, reading books to them, building Lego towers, and seeing them grow up is something no money in the world can buy.
 Time is precious.
-Shared time even more.
+Shared time, even more so!

-Going the extra mile, continuing learning, and surrounding yourself with positive people make it all worth it.
-Your surrounding indeed has an impact.
-I realized that one should have a burning desire and be passionate about our dream, whatever it is.
-During my valley of tears, I understood how children and our families shake when we shake and feel unhappy and broken.
-It is only the moment when we find our safe ground, stability, inner joy, and freedom that others start to feel safe and happy again.
+Going the extra mile, continuously learning, and surrounding yourself with positive people make it all worth it.
+I realized that one should have a burning desire and be passionate about one‘s dream, whatever it is.
+I understood how children and our families suffer when we as mothers shake.
+It is only the moment when we find our safe ground, stability, inner joy, and freedom that they start to feel safe and happy again.

-It was a dumpy, challenging road, and sometimes still is, yet it was worth going through.
+It was a bumpy, challenging road and, sometimes, still is.
+Yet it was all worth it.
 I see life, its twists and turns differently now.
-From personal experience, I know exactly how it can feel when everything falls apart.
-In moments of despair, when life falls apart, and we seem to have no more strength left and would give up for good, it is the best and most healing to look out for how we can help others.
+From experience, I know exactly how it can feel when everything falls apart.
+In despair, when life falls apart, and you seem to have no more strength left and would give up for good, it is the best and most healing time to look out for and help others.